Terms and Conditions

 - All absences are charged at the hours booked.

-- If your child will not be attending, please notify the programme as early as possible prior to the programme commencement.
+- If your child will not be attending a session, please notify the programme as early as possible prior to the programme commencement.
 If we are not notified of a child’s absence, a non-notification/search fee ($4) will be charged to your account.

 - While our staff have current first aid certificates, we do not have the facilities to look after sick children.
 If your child appears unwell we will phone you or your emergency contacts and request that your child is collected as soon as possible.